-Quantum mechanics is useless, unable to predict any atomic energies.
+Quantum mechanics is wrong, useless, unable to predict any atomic energies.

 Home page